MapManagement/un-chat/learning/protocol-buffer.md

 ## Messages
 When requesting data from a server you normally specify the request with a **message type**.
 A message type can include multiple **fields** which contain the **name** and the **data type**.
-Defining a so called **unique number** for each field are for identification purposes.
+Defining a so called **unique number** for each field is for identification purposes.
 ```
 message ExampleRequest {
     string userName = 1;